guillecu94/blockchain/README1.md

 9. Smart contracts.

 These programs run on the top of the blockchain and encapsulate the business logic to be executed when certain conditions are met.

+## FEATURES OF THE BLOCKCHAIN.

+1. Distributed consensus. this enable a blockchain to present one version of truth wich is agreed by all parties without the requierement of the central authority.
+2. Transaction verification
+3. platforms for smart contracts.
+4. Transferring value between peers.
+5. Generating Cryptocurrency.
+6. Smart property.
+7. Provider of security.
+8. Immutability
+9.Uniqueness
+10. Smart Contracts.

+## Aplication of blockchain technology.